 The Best Time to Check Blood Glucose After a Meal

-Ask your doctor which target is right for you.
-Postmeal blood glucose monitoring (and record-keeping) is important because it helps you see how your body responds to carbohydrates in general and particular foods.
-Managing postmeal blood glucose can help reduce your risk of developing heart and circulation problems.
+Post-meal blood glucose monitoring (and record-keeping) is important because it helps you see how your body responds to carbohydrates in general, and also how you respond to particular foods.
+Managing post-meal blood glucose can help reduce your risk of developing other complications associated with diabetes, such as heart and circulation problems.